Resume¶

 - An existing

-manifest.jsonlwhose parent directory still exists on disk — the successful runs' Parquet files are read from there. - The original
+manifest.jsonl, and the sweep's output directory still on disk — by default the manifest's own directory, or whatever you pass asoutput_dir(see Output directory).
+The successful runs' Parquet files are read back from there. - The original

 .script, whose canonical SHA-256 must match the manifest'sscript_sha256(see Script drift). - A backend (a constructed